10 years of hope and hard lessons on the Facebook Platform

 Facebook had dismantled two of the biggest barriers to people trying new web services.
 Users didn’t have to set up a separate username and password for each service, and they didn’t have to build a unique social graph there.
 Meanwhile, the lucrative viral channels helped developers rapidly build their audience as people invited their friends.

 Within a few months, 7,000 apps had been built on the Facebook Platform.
 That number would grow to 33,000 in a year.
-In five years there were over 9 million apps and sites integrated with Facebook.
-And now after a decade Facebook has paid out almost $10 billion to its app developers.
+In five years there were more than 9 million apps and sites integrated with Facebook.
+And now, after a decade, Facebook has paid out almost $10 billion to its app developers.

-“I remember talking to entrepreneurs in the weeks after F8 who were spending half of their day every day driving around trying to get whatever servers they could because they were experiencing so much growth” Vora says.
+“I remember talking to entrepreneurs in the weeks after F8 who were spending half of their day every day driving around trying to get whatever servers they could because they were experiencing so much growth,” Vora says.
 Stanford University even created a Computer Science class where students had to build Facebook applications.

-In 2008, Facebook opened the second wing of its Platform, “Facebook Connect”, which let third-party website from news publishers to utilities offer Facebook login, personalization, and instant sharing to the News Feed.
+In 2008, Facebook opened the second wing of its Platform, “Facebook Connect,” which let third-party websites, from news publishers to utilities, offer Facebook login, personalization and instant sharing to the News Feed.
 Facebook effectively colonized the web, giving its citizens easy access abroad while funneling content back to the motherland.
 The Like button soon became Facebook’s calling card.

-But while developers on Facebook’s platform would blossom into giant businesses like Zynga, others would end up as collateral damage as Facebook wrestled to control what it created.
+But while developers on Facebook’s Platform would blossom into giant businesses like Zynga, others would end up as collateral damage as Facebook wrestled to control what it created.

 The overarching strategy for Facebook’s Platform was that “it should be open.
-Anyone should be able to build on the platform” says Archibong.
+Anyone should be able to build on the platform,” says Archibong.
 “Given that we aren’t going to be able to prioritize all this stuff, we don’t have enough engineers to build all the stuff we want to build, and arguably, we won’t know what the world and what people ultimately want, if we extend our Platform to developers, they’ll be able to build for these communities.”

 That openness also forced Facebook to go where the platform pulled it.
 Sometimes that meant scrambling to support and survive unexpected success, as with gaming.

 “I thought it was really fun.
-We all just threw sheep at each other”
+We all just threw sheep at each other.”

 Facebook didn’t quite predict how well its desktop canvas Platform would work for spreading simple social games.
 Eager for distraction and with dense social graphs on the network, the college-centered Facebook demographic frittered away immense amounts of time and money on games like Zynga Poker and FarmVille.
 Facebook would have to build an entire international payments infrastructure around the burgeoning games industry.

 But games also threatened to kill Facebook.
 What some considered playful socializing others found deeply annoying.
-Developers seized on the viral invite and request channels Facebook offered, designing their games to heavily reward users who sucked in their frends.
-You either spent hours and hours watering your make-believe FarmVille crops, paid real money to keep them alive, or begged your friends to sign up and help you.
+Developers seized on the viral invite and request channels Facebook offered, designing their games to heavily reward users who sucked in their friends.
+You either spent hours and hours watering your make-believe FarmVille crops, paid real money to keep them alive or begged your friends to sign up and help you.

-“I thought it was really fun” Vora says wistfully, showing the strength of Facebook’s cult Kool-Aid.
+“I thought it was really fun,” Vora says wistfully, showing the strength of Facebook’s cult Kool-Aid.
 “Remember with ‘SuperPoke’ we all just threw sheep at each other!?!
 Who knew that would bring so much joy.
 [It was] an interesting way to express your friendship with someone and bring just a little touch of lightness to your day.”
-60 million people ended up hooked on FarmVille, deriving some kind of value from the game.
+Indeed; 60 million people ended up hooked on FarmVille, deriving some kind of value from the game.

-Developing Whiplash
+Developing whiplash

 Others did not think it was really fun.
 I did not think it was really fun.
 Facebook had been a way to connect online about your real life, not play pretend in a frivolous virtual universe.
 Sure, some might find companionship in cooperating around games.
 But the News Feed of updates about friends’ vacations and new jobs was overrun with viral game spam.

-Zuckerberg eventually admitted half of Facebook might not want to see this content, severely curtailed its prominence in the feed, and thereby dashed the growth dreams of some developers.
-Meanwhile Facebook removed the entire Profile Box part of the Platform after profile customization ran amok and put the site in danger of becoming another slow-loading, buggy mess like Myspace.
+Zuckerberg eventually admitted half of Facebook might not want to see this content, severely curtailed its prominence in the feed and thereby dashed the growth dreams of some developers.
+Meanwhile, Facebook removed the entire Profile Box part of the Platform after profile customization ran amok and put the site in danger of becoming another slow-loading, buggy mess like Myspace.

 Had these parts of the platform remained unchecked, they might have poisoned the populace before other developers could try their hand with chatbots and camera effects a decade later.
 Still, some devs felt like Facebook had pulled the rug out from under them.
 Startups had raised money and hired employees, betting on Facebook’s Platform to distribute their products.
 It was the developers who got the short end as Facebook tried to balance their needs with its own and those of the users.